marcmylemans/Powershell-Releases/Hyper-V/HomeLab/readme.md

 # Hyper-V Automation Project

 ## Overview
 This project automates the setup of Hyper-V virtual machines (VMs), including the creation of a domain controller, the configuration of Remote Desktop Services (RDS), and setting up VMs from a template.
 The project uses PowerShell scripts and a JSON configuration file for customization.
+Currently, the script requires manual input for 'domain admin' credentials during execution.
+Post-script completion, users must manually integrate their certificates.

 ## Prerequisites
 - Windows Server with Hyper-V role installed.